Jeevesh-Joshi/Landing-Page-Template/README.md

 # Landing-Page-Template
-This is fully responsive landing page template made on Bootstrap.
+This is a fully responsive landing page template made on Bootstrap.